 Welcome to the Gerald W. Lynch Theater

-Since opening its doors in 1988, the Gerald W. Lynch Theater has been an invaluable cultural resource.
-The Theater is a member of CUNY Stages, a consortium of 16 performing arts centers located on CUNY campuses across New York City and the CUNY Dance Initiative.
+Since opening its doors in 1988, the Gerald W. Lynch Theater has served as a premier cultural destination and an invaluable resource for the arts in New York City.
+The Theater is a proud member of CUNY Stages, a consortium of 16 performing arts centers located on CUNY campuses throughout the five boroughs, as well as the CUNY Dance Initiative.

-The Theater is home to the Lincoln Center’s Mostly Mozart Festival & White Light Festival, as well as the New Yorker Festival, Mannes Opera, the World Science Festival, and the revival of Mummunschanz.
-The Theater has hosted live and recorded events including David Letterman’s My Next Guest Needs No Introduction, Inside the Actor’s Studio, Carnegie Hall Neighborhood Concerts, Comedy Central Presents one-hour specials, the American Justice Summit, the NYC Mayoral Democratic Debates, and the launch of Jay-Z’s REFORM initiative.
-The Theater welcomes premiere galas, conferences, international competitions, and graduations.
+The Gerald W. Lynch Theater has also welcomed numerous live and televised events, such as David Letterman’s My Next Guest Needs No Introduction, Inside the Actors Studio, Carnegie Hall Neighborhood Concerts, Comedy Central Presents one-hour specials, the American Justice Summit, the New York City Mayoral Democratic Debates, and the launch of Jay-Z’s REFORM initiative.
+Today, the Theater continues to serve as a distinguished venue for premiere galas, conferences, international competitions, graduations, and a wide range of cultural and community events.

 Who was Gerald W. Lynch?